Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

 E5A.
 HALL

-The doors open to reveal a ten-foot-wide, twenty-foot­ long hall leading to a brightly lit chapel.
+The doors open to reveal a ten-foot-wide, twenty-footlong hall leading to a brightly lit chapel.
 The hall is unlit and reeks of mildew.
-Four doors, two on each side ofthe hall, lead to adjacent chambers.
+Four doors, two on each side of the hall, lead to adjacent chambers.

 You can see that the chapel is strewn with debris, and you hear a soft voice from within reciting a prayer.
 Sud­ denly, the prayer is blotted out by an inhuman scream that rises up from beneath the wooden floor.